nshtech/NSHSiteServer/README.md

 ###########################################################################################
 ###Restart the server
 We use Forever.js to run the server.js file on our Webfaction server.
+To restart the server, you need to
+1. Type from terminal ‘ssh nsh@nsh.webfactional.com’ and type in the password from our private folder
-To restart the server, you can just ‘cd’ into the ‘webapps/nsh_node_website’ directory, run ‘forever stopall’ to stop the current instance of the running server (the website will go down at this point by the way), and then start it again with `forever start server.js`.
+2. Then ‘cd’ into the ‘webapps/nsh_node_website’ directory
+3. Run ‘forever stopall’ to stop the current instance of the running server (the website will go down at this point by the way)
+4. And then start it again with `forever start server.js`.

 ###Make change to header and footer for NSH website
 Follow these steps closely -

 These two files - header.hbs and footer.hbs - are stored under /partials folder.
 Any change made to these two files are automatically updated across all pages for NSH website.

 They are called by each page via the {{> header }} or {{> footer }} command.

 Once any change is made to these two files, use standard procedure ot first update the github repo https://github.com/nshtech/NSHSiteServer.git.
 Then ssh on to the server and pull from the repo.
 Make sure the versions are consistent across your local computer, github repo and server.

 Partials are loaded when the server begin and changes will not be reflected until the server.js file run again.
 This can be seen from this line from server.js file - hbs.registerPartials(__dirname + '/partials')

 We use Forever.js to run the server.js file on our Webfaction server.
+To restart the server, you need to
+1. Type from terminal ‘ssh nsh@nsh.webfactional.com’ and type in the password from our private folder
-To restart the server, you can just ‘cd’ into the ‘webapps/nsh_node_website’ directory, run ‘forever stopall’ to stop the current instance of the running server (the website will go down at this point by the way), and then start it again with `forever start server.js`.
+2. Then ‘cd’ into the ‘webapps/nsh_node_website’ directory
+3. Run ‘forever stopall’ to stop the current instance of the running server (the website will go down at this point by the way)
+4. And then start it again with `forever start server.js`.

 Changes made to header and footer will be visible once the server restarts.